2025 New York Giants season: Week 11: vs. Green Bay Packers

 Jameis Winston made his first start as a Giant after Jaxson Dart was ruled out due to being in concussion protocol.
-Devin Singletary scored his first touchdown of the season to cap off the Giants opening drive, which was the first opening drive touchdown the Packers had allowed all season.
+Devin Singletary scored his first touchdown of the season to cap off the Giants' opening drive, which was the first opening drive touchdown the Packers had allowed all season.
 The two teams played a close game throughout the afternoon, with the windy conditions causing several extra points to be missed.

 Down 27–20, the Giants were in the red zone with just under 40 seconds remaining, but Winston threw an interception in the end zone to Evan Williams while targeting Jalin Hyatt.
 The Giants had a final chance to potentially tie or win the game on a Hail Mary after using all their timeouts and forcing the Packers to punt, but Winston was strip-sacked by Micah Parsons as time expired, and the fumble was recovered by Rashan Gary.

-With their first loss to Green Bay since 2019, the Giants became the first team to secure a losing record, falling to 2–9 with their fifth consecutive loss.
+With their first loss to the Packers since 2019, the Giants became the first team to secure a losing record, falling to 2–9 with their fifth consecutive loss.